lambdamikel/Busch-2090/README.md

 - A TM1638 module with 8 7segment digits, 8 push buttons, and 8 LEDs
 - A 4x4 keypad with matrix encoding for hexadecimal input
 - An LCD+Keypad shield
-- An Ethernet+SDCard shield
+- An optional Ethernet+SDCard shield

-For the Mega 2560 version 2, ``busch2090-mega-v2.ino``, which is meant to be housed in a case, you will need
+For the Mega 2560 version 3, ``busch2090-mega-v3.ino``, which is meant to be housed in a case, you will need

 - An Arduino Mega 2560 R3